(Court of Appeal, Longmore, Kitchin, Macur LJJ, 18 February 2016)

 (i) provision for giving information to individuals who do not qualify for civil legal services under this Part about alternative ways of obtaining or funding legal services.

 Section 41 makes general provision in respect of the power to make orders, regulations and directions under LASPO 2012.
 Regulations are subject to either negative or affirmative resolution procedure, depending on the section under which they are made.
 Regulations made under section 12 are subject to negative resolution procedure.
+The 2012 Regulations

 The 2012 Regulations were made by the Lord Chancellor on 12th December 2012 and came into force on 1st April 2013.
 Following a review, in which the Claimant (among others) made representations, the 2012 Regulations were amended by the Civil Legal Aid (Procedure) (Amendment) Regulations 2014.
 This occurred in parallel with the pre-action correspondence to this claim and so the matters raised therein were considered, so the Defendant says, as part of the review.
 The 2014 Regulations were laid before Parliament on 27th March 2014 and came into force on 22nd April 2014.